 When you're as big a Penguins fan as our friend Michael, there's no place you'd rather be on a Thursday evening than cheering on the Pens as they defeat the Detroit Red Wings 4-1.

 With an interest in sports broadcasting, it was a special evening for Michael when he received the invitation to attend a Penguins game as the special guest of Pens broadcaster, Steve Mears.

 Michael and his dad received two tickets to the game, as well as a behind the scenes look at the broadcasting booth, and a view into the world of professional sports broadcasting.
 Michael toured the booth with Steve, asked questions, and learned a bit about what it's like to work in pro hockey.
 Michael was surprised that Steve has so much homework to do before each game, although he said he "didn't think his homework was so hard because it was about something so fun"-- when you love what you do, "work" doesn't feel so much like work.

 Michael had a great time meeting Steve Mears.
 He was really impressed by Steve's broadcasting set up and enjoyed learning about a field that interests him as a career.
 His favorite part of the evening was getting to watch the game from his amazing seats in The Club.
 Michael said Steve definitely has the best seats in the house!

-Sponsor a kid like Sawyer
+Donate to Sponsor a kid like Sawyer

 After Sawyer and Matt's first meeting during one of Sawyer's treatments at UPMC Children's Hospital, these two couldn't wait to get together again!
 During their first visit, Matt brought a few fossils for Sawyer to examine, they discussed some of Matt's discoveries, and Matt promised a behind the scenes look at his workplace -- The Carnegie Museum of Natural History!